Louisiana Says Thousands Should Move From Vulnerable Coast, But Can't Pay Them

 Reveal used the state's data to map those areas, which led me to a fishing community along the bayou in lower Terrebonne Parish, about 70 miles southwest of New Orleans.
 That's where I met shrimper Malcolm LaCoste.

 "During hurricane season, we're always on edge," LaCoste says.
-He's in his 50s and says he's watched the marshes disappear.
-He's also watched families move away after every hurricane.
+He's in his 50s and says he has watched the marshes disappear.
+He has also watched families move away after every hurricane.
 His neighborhood, Bayou Dularge, is unprotected by the state's big restoration projects.
-A 100-mile long levee is being constructed nearby, to protect people from storm surge and flooding, but this area is outside of the levee.
+A 100-mile-long levee is being constructed nearby to protect people from storm surge and flooding, but this area is outside the levee.

 LaCoste docks his blue and white shrimping boat right next to his single-story brown house, on a shallow bayou that serves as a Main Street.